National and state-level datasets of United States forensic DNA databases 2001-2025: Methods

 We incorporated data from two appendices originally referenced in Murphy \& Tong (2020) that were not accessible directly with the original article.
 At our request, the authors provided the original files, which include the scanned FOIA response letters from state agencies reporting demographic breakdowns of their forensic DNA databases.
 Additionally, we provide an appendix with tables in which Murphy \& Tong had already performed calculations combining state-level collection data, Census demographics, and estimated rates of annual DNA collection by race.

 To make these appendices accessible and reusable, we transcribed all documents into machine-readable CSVs.
+Analysis of FOIA responses revealed that state documents used "sex" and "gender" interchangeably.
+For data harmonization, we standardized on "sex" as the primary term, given that the presence of the Y sex chromosome is a key determinant of DNA profiling options.
 For the first appendix, this primarily involved converting the demographic tables from scanned PDFs into structured data while retaining the categories used by the original agencies.
+This data was available only for the seven states that responded to Murphy \& Tong's FOIA requests and the letters all date from 2018.
 For the second appendix, we treated Murphy \& Tong's own calculated estimates as data values, preserving them alongside the raw counts they reported.
+This data is also based on 2018.
 This ensured that our release captures not only the state-provided figures but also the derived metrics that underpinned the analysis in their original article.

 Together, these appendices provide two complementary resources: 1) agency-reported demographic counts from seven states and 2) Murphy \& Tong's standardized estimates of annual DNA collection rates by race across all fifty states.
 We preserved the structure and terminology of the original materials while adding clear provenance fields so users can distinguish between reported values and author-calculated estimates.
+Users should note that the demographic data are limited to seven states and reflect 2018 reporting periods; these figures should not be treated as nationally representative or as indicative of current database composition.